 Given the history provided and the examination, this neonate has birth trauma resulting in bruising to the body.

-You are called to assess a 4 hours old baby boy in the postpartum ward.
-The infant has been born at 38 weeks gestation.
-The mother is a 30 year old G2P1 woman whose immunizations are up to date and prenatal serologies are protective.
-Group B streptococcus swabs were positive.
-The mother smoked, drank small amounts of alcohol throughout the pregnancy, and took no medications.
+You are called to assess a 12 hours old baby girl in the newborn nursery.
+The infant has been born at 40 weeks gestation.
+The mother is a 34 year old G2P1 woman whose immunizations are up to date and prenatal serologies are protective.
+Group B streptococcus swabs were negative.
+The mother did not smoke, drank small amounts of alcohol throughout the pregnancy, and took only maternal vitamins.
 The mother had gestational diabetes.
-The labour was 5 hours in duration with membranes ruptured for 10 hours.
-Meconium was present.
-The baby was born vaginally with vacuum
+The labour was 10 hours in duration with membranes ruptured for 6 hours.
+Meconium was not present.
+The baby was born via caesarean section with forceps

 On examination the infant has no dysmorphic features and is alert.
 The weight, length, and head circumference are all at the 25th percentile.
-The body has bruising on the face.
+The body has bruising on the face and a scalp hematoma.
 There is normal colour with normal capillary refill with normal S1 and S2 with no murmur.
-Chest exam shows normal breath sounds and easy breathing.
-Abdominal exam is normal.
+Chest exam shows normal breath sounds and no increased work of breathing.
+Abdominal exam finds no organomegaly.
 Tone is normal and there is spontaneous movements of all four limbs.
 Red reflexes of the eyes are normal.

 Given the history provided and the examination, this neonate has birth trauma resulting in bruising to the body.